jrossi227/ApacheGUI/README.md

 Project Dependancies
 ---------------
 ApacheGUI is dependant on the following project(s).
 It is not required to download these projects however a large amount of source code uses classes and methods in these projects.
-The code from these projects are included as a Maven dependencies.
+The code from these projects are included as Maven dependencies.

 - ApacheConfParser ([https://github.com/jrossi227/ApacheConfParser](https://github.com/jrossi227/ApacheConfParser)).
 This library is used to parse the Apache Server configuration.
-This library is included as a Maven dependency.
 - ApacheGUIJdbc ([https://github.com/jrossi227/ApacheGUIJdbc](https://github.com/jrossi227/ApacheGUIJdbc)).
 This library is used to communicate with the internal SQLite database that ApacheGUI uses.
-This library is included as a Maven dependency.

 Building ApacheGUI
 ----------------